This site requires a more recent version of Adobe Flash Player to function properly.

 Below are key drivers of Dish Network's value that present opportunities for upside or downside to the current Trefis price estimate for Dish Network:

-Fee per Satellite TV Subscriber: We estimate this figure will increase from about $61.9 in 2013 to about $76 by the end of our forecast period.
-However, there could be an upside of a little under 10% to our price estimate if this fee were to rise to $90 instead.
-This could be possible if programming costs rise too much making it unfeasible for Dish to absorb them.
+Fee per Satellite TV Subscriber: We estimate this figure will increase from about $62 in 2013 to about $85 by the end of our forecast period.
+However, there could be an upside of a little under 10% to our price estimate if this fee were to rise to $115 instead.
+This could be possible if programming costs rise too much making it unfeasible for Dish to absorb them and it passes on a significant portion of these costs to the end consumers.

 Dish Network Gross Profit Margin: We estimate that Dish Network's gross margins will be slightly better than 44.7% in 2013 to about 45.7% by the end of our forecast period.
 There could be an upside of about 10% to our price estimate if Dish can get back to 50% gross margin levels seen in 2008, by continuing to focus on quality subscriber base and increasing its prices.